-Join Todd Kopriva for an in-depth discussion in this video Planning, updating, and autosaving, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Planning, updating, and autosaving, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 One of the most certain ways to improve performance overall is to avoid losing work.
 Unfortunately, one of the causes of losing work is that applications sometimes crash.
 Adobe periodically issues updates to its applications to fix bugs, including bugs that cause crashes.
 So, one of the ways that you can make sure that you don't lose work due to a crash is to make sure your software is up to date.
 To check for updates within Adobe Premier Pro, or After Effects, or other Adobe applications, choose Help, Updates.
 And since I've applied all of my updates, it says that all of my applications are up to date.